 - “Minerva (postdoctoral) Fellowship” Max-Planck-Gesellschaft / Minerva Stiftung, 2002–2004

 - “Rothschild (postdoctoral) Fellowship” Yad HaNadiv, 2003–2004

 Academic Awards, Honors and Prizes (internal grants are excluded)

-- The Shelby White – Leon Levy Program for Archaeological Publications “Research Grants” (with A. Fantalkin), 2004-2006
+- The Shelby White – Leon Levy Program for Archaeological Publications “Research Grant” (Tell Qudadi) (with A. Fantalkin), 2004–2006

-- “2007 Kindler Award” Israel, Numismatic Society (for an outstanding numismatic monograph: The Coinage of Philistia of the Fifth and Fourth Centuries BC: A Study of the Earliest Coins of Palestine, Collezioni Numismatiche 6, Milan: Ennerre (co-authored with H. Gitler), 2007
+- “2007 Kindler Award” Israel Numismatic Society (for an outstanding numismatic monograph: The Coinage of Philistia of the Fifth and Fourth Centuries BC: A Study of the Earliest Coins of Palestine, Collezioni Numismatiche 6, Milan: Ennerre (with H. Gitler, Israel Museum, Jerusalem), 2007

 - Apollonia-Arsuf Excavation Project

 - Hellenization and the East

 - Lee Perry, 2011.
 The Route Network and Sites in Southern Palestine between the Rule of Alexander Jannaeus (104 BCE) and the Foundation of Provincia Arabia (106 CE) as a Case-study for the Understanding of Judaean-Nabataean Interactions (co-supervisor – M. Fischer)